Exceptional opportunities for individuals with developmental disabilities and differe

 Announcing New Executive Director, Brooke Wright

 It is with great joy that we share some important news for the ExOPS family and the entire community.
-Brooke Wright has been selected as our new Executive Director, following the retirement of our longtime director, Janet Smola.
-Janet's dedicated leadership and service to our community and beyond are immeasurable.
-We are grateful for Janet’s many years of leadership.
-We are grateful to share that she will continue to support ExOPS as a member of our board and is working closely with Brooke to ensure a smooth transition.
+Brooke Wright has been selected as our new Executive Director, succeeding our longtime leader, Janet Smola, who has dedicated her career to advocacy and community support for individuals with developmental disabilities.
+Janet's leadership and service to our nonprofit organization and the broader community are immeasurable.
+We are deeply grateful for Janet’s many years of guidance and are pleased to announce that she will continue to support ExOPS as a member of our board, working closely with Brooke to ensure a smooth transition.

 About Brooke Wright

-Brooke is a board-certified advocate and experienced professional in the mental health and developmental disability sectors, with over 14 years of leadership, case management, and crisis support expertise.
-She holds a bachelor's degree in healthcare management from Kaplan University, with a focus on behavioral health.
+Brooke is a board-certified advocate and experienced professional in the mental health and developmental disabilities sectors, boasting over 14 years of leadership, case management, and crisis support expertise.
+She earned her bachelor's degree in healthcare management from Kaplan University, specializing in behavioral health.

 Brooke’s advocacy is deeply rooted in her personal journey.
-Married to Mike and a mother of five, including two sons diagnosed with nonverbal autism, she was driven to seek the best possible care and resources.
-Her path led her to the Marcus Autism Center and Parent to Parent of Georgia, where she later became a supporting parent, mentoring families navigating similar diagnoses.
+Married to Mike and a mother of five, including two sons diagnosed with nonverbal autism, she was motivated to seek the best possible care and resources within her community.
+This journey led her to the Marcus Autism Center and Parent to Parent of Georgia, where she became a supportive parent, mentoring families navigating similar diagnoses.

-She has served in leadership and advisory roles with organizations including Ava’s Law, Autism Speaks, Our World School, and Madi’s Promise.
-Brooke is also a proud graduate of the Partners in Policymaking program and has been a featured speaker at events such as the Marcus Autism Center’s Big Splash.
-Brooke was appointed by the governor to serve as a board member for the statewide Independent Living Council in 2023.
+In her commitment to community support, Brooke has served in leadership and advisory roles with organizations such as Ava’s Law, Autism Speaks, Our World School, and Madi’s Promise.
+She is also a proud graduate of the Partners in Policymaking program and has been a featured speaker at events like the Marcus Autism Center’s Big Splash.
+In 2023, Brooke was appointed by the governor to serve as a board member for the statewide Independent Living Council, furthering her advocacy for individuals with disabilities.

-Previously, Brooke was the Program Director at First Option Services, where she nearly doubled the reach of a day program for adults with IDD/DD and forged strong community partnerships.
-She also worked as a job coach with Briggs & Associates, helping individuals with disabilities secure meaningful, above-minimum-wage employment.
-Combining personal insight with professional expertise, Brooke brings to ExOps her commitment and passion for empowering families, improving systems of care, and creating inclusive opportunities for people with disabilities.
+Previously, Brooke was the Program Director at First Option Services, where she significantly expanded the reach of a day program for adults with IDD/DD and developed strong community partnerships.
+She also worked as a job coach with Briggs & Associates, assisting individuals with disabilities in securing meaningful, above-minimum-wage employment.
+By combining personal insight with professional expertise, Brooke brings to ExOps her unwavering commitment and passion for empowering families, improving systems of care, and creating inclusive opportunities within the nonprofit organization for people with disabilities.

 Phone: 770-631-1035